psyny/FoundryVTT/CozyPlayer/README.md

 * Click "Install"
 * Activate the module in your World using **Manage Modules** under the **Game Settings** tab.

-## Token Tooltip Update Notes
-**Version**: 1.0.0
-* Tooltips should now properly appear based on the module settings
-* Tooltips should also appear next to a token just outside of the token control hud icons on the the right side regardless of zoom level in the scene.
+## Features

+### General
+* Every major feature of this module can be turned on/off.
+* Automaticaly close or minimize sheets when making a roll.

+### Toolbars
+* Toolbar: Buttons to roll common skills: invesgation, insight and perception.
+* Toolbar: Button to add one or multiple tokens to combat AND roll its initiative.
+* Toolbar: Button to pass current turn.
+* Toolbar: Button to set and add HP and temporarily HP of selected tokens.

+### Chat-Token integration, targeting and selection
+* Clickable chat names: On the chat, some names (like message sender) is hoverable (for tooltips) and clickable (selects its token).
+* Chat targets on roll: When making a roll, automaticaly attach currented target tokens at the end of the roll info message.
+If chat integration is turned on, each targeted token token is selectable by anyone by clicking on its name.
+* Clear targets: option to clear targets on making a roll and/or on turn end.
+* Toolbar: Button to show current targets in chat (see chat integration below).
+If you are a GM, you have the option picking a random one.
+* pressing 'q' will: switch between 'select' and 'target' tools and clear all targets when switching.

+### Tooltip
+* Option to show a tooltip when hovering over a token.
+It's contents is modular (defined by the GM).
+* Tooltip contents, attributes: Token name, hit points, armor class, speed.
+* Tooltip contents, skills: passive perception, passive insight.
+* Tooltip content, actor resources: Show class resources that have a max value greater than 0.
+* Tooltip content, features: Show actor features that have charges.
+Like KI, Superiority Dices, etc.
+* Tooltip content, favorites: When using the tidy5esheet you can mark some items as favorites.
+That can be shown on tooltip also.
+* Tooltip icons: Option to show icons instead of names for identify contents.
+If no icon is avaliable, the name will be shown anyway (like with class resources).
+If the name is too long it will be abbreviated.
+* Tooltip other options: display based on token permissions, scaleable tooltip size, max number of items on tooltip, max number of items per row, and more.

+### Scene interaction
+* Option to set the max distance that player can interact with a door.
+A token needs to be selected to interaction occur.
+GMs will still be able to open or close doors no matter the distance.
+* pressing 'e' will: open/close the door nearest of current selected token.
+* holding 'e' will: focus the camera on current selected token.

 ## Known issues
 - A lot of language typos.
 - Automatic sheet closing don't works with betterrolls yet.
 - For some reason, combat encounter needs to be created (dont need to be started) for initiative roll work.

+## Token Tooltip Update Notes
+**Version**: 1.1.0
+* Open closest door, tool switching, add temp hp toolbar, and

+**Version**: 1.0.1
+* Tooltips should now properly appear based on the module settings
+* Tooltips should also appear next to a token just outside of the token control hud icons on the the right side regardless of zoom level in the scene.

 ## Thanks and Credits
 - Sky for the amazing token tooltip module that was my starting point for this module (in code, inspiration and knowledge): [link](https://github.com/Sky-Captain-13/foundry/tree/master/token-tooltip)
+- Foundry VTT discord community for always helping me out.

 ## License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).